 The phase comparator 180 (sometimes referred to as a "phase detector") outputs a DC voltage whose instantaneous value is proportional to the phase angle of the received light signal.
-By their basic nature, phase detectors also put out a small amount of ripple at the input signal frequency and harmonics of that frequency, which sometimes results in random errors in the range readings.
+By their basic nature, phase detectors also put out a 15 directly proportional to the width of the pulse, which is small amount of ripple at the input signal frequency and harmonics of that frequency, which sometimes results in random errors in the range readings.

-Ripple can be reduced by increasing the operating frequency of the phase detector, but this will increase other frequency dependent errors in the phase detector.
-Another approach to reduce ripple is to use very long time constant filters at the output of the phase detector, however, that approach increases the response time of the system to steps and other variations in the range value, which degrades the image.
+Ripple can be reduced by increasing the operating frequency of the phase detector, but this will increase other 20 frequency dependent errors in the phase detector.
+Another approach to reduce ripple is to use very long time constant filters at the output of the phase detector, however, that approach increases the response time of the system to steps image.
 Good dynamic response is highly desirable.